Who is a Web Developer and Graphic Designer?

 What Does a Web Developer and Graphic Designer Do?

-- Designing logos, brochures, and marketing materials.
+- Visual Design: Creating visually appealing designs for websites, logos, and marketing materials.

 How to Become a Web Developer and Graphic Designer in India?